miguel-guerrero/dstate/doc/answered_questions.md

-# WHAT ARE THE ADVANTAGES OF USING dstage VS WRITING MY OWN FSMS?
+## WHAT ARE THE ADVANTAGES OF USING dstate VS WRITING MY OWN FSMS

 Use the right tool for the right problem.
 This is where dstate is a good fit: